 Here are three wonderful choices:

-- Bastille Day Dinner Cruise with Wine, Champagne, & Fireworks - Savor a special 6-course dinner cruise with Champagne and wine plus live music - and then enjoy the spectacular fireworks.
-This cruise always sells out well before Bastille Day - so don't wait to book
+• Bastille Day Dinner Cruise with Champagne & Fireworks - Savor a special 3-course dinner cruise with Champagne during a 2-hour cruise starting at 9:15pm and ending with the perfect finish: watching the spectacular Eiffel Tower fireworks.
+This cruise always sells out well before Bastille Day - so don't wait to book.

 For a fun Bastille Day river excursion during the middle of the day, choose a 2-Hour River Seine Lunch Cruise offering a 3-course gourmet lunch, white and red wine, an optional cheese course, and live music on board.
 Although this cruise takes place every day starting in July (and on selected days in June), the Bastille Day cruise will be especially popular - so book early if you want to get a table.

-Where to Watch the Bastille Day Fireworks in Paris
+Where to Watch Bastille Day Fireworks in Paris

-- More distant parks with hillside views, such as Park des Buttes-Chaumont (19th arr) and Parc de Belleville (20th arr)
+• More distant parks with hillside views, such as Park des Buttes-Chaumont (19th arr)

-If you don't want to join the million or so Parisians on the Champ de Mars and don't have reservations on a Bastille Day fireworks cruise, you will be able to see the fireworks show from any point in Paris where you can see the Eiffel Tower - which is a lot of places.
+If you don't want to join the million or so Parisians on the Champ de Mars and don't have reservations on a Bastille Day fireworks cruise, don't worry.
+You will be able to see the fireworks show from any point in Paris where you can see the Eiffel Tower - and that includes a lot of places.

 For close-up views, an area that's almost as popular as Champ de Mars (and sometimes even more crowded) is Trocadéro, across the Seine from the Eiffel Tower.
 Here, too, you need to arrive early to stake out your spot.